 Scissor beak treatment varies based on the parrot’s age and the severity of the deformity.

 In hatchlings and juveniles, it’s sometimes possible to ‘mold’ the beak by realigning it after each meal.
-This must be done within 7 weeks as the beak’s keratin will harden.
+This must be done within 7 weeks because the beak’s keratin will harden.

 A more invasive treatment is called transsinus pinning.
 Here, the upper and lower beak are pinned in place.
-An orthodontic rubber band provides tension, helping keep the beak in place as it grows.
+An orthodontic rubber band provides tension, keeping the beak in place as it grows.

-This treatment is suitable for chicks under 16 weeks old and lasts about 3 weeks.
+This three-week treatment is suitable for chicks under 16 weeks old.
 A trial by BioOne found that almost all of the 16 chicks tested were cured of scissor beak.

-In adult parrots with advanced scissor beak symptoms, it’s possible to use a dental composite to align the beak.
-The treatment isn’t too invasive, so an anesthetic isn’t required.
+In adult parrots with advanced symptoms, it’s possible to use a dental composite to align the beak.
+The treatment isn’t invasive, so an anesthetic isn’t required.

-Research Gate stated results from using a dental composite could take 3-6 months.
+Research Gate noted that getting results from a dental composite could take 3-6 months.
 You would also need to hand-feed the parrot during this period.

 How To Trim A Scissor Beak

-If the parrot’s scissor beak isn’t too severe, it can be managed with regular trims.
-Depending on the parrot’s diet and lifestyle, these trims could be every 3-12 months.
+Depending on the parrot’s diet and lifestyle, trimming could be required every 3-12 months.

-- Feed the parrot a healthy diet.
-Include foods rich in beta-carotene, like carrots and orange-fleshed melon, to avoid a vitamin A deficiency.
+• Feed the parrot a healthy diet.
+Include foods high in beta-carotene, like carrots and orange-fleshed melon, to avoid a vitamin A deficiency.

-A vet can usually keep scissor beak under control by identifying it early with regular trims.
-However, if you allow it to worsen, the parrot’s health and well-being will be compromised.
+A vet can usually control scissor beak by identifying it early and performing regular trims.